 Fannie Mae's General Counsel or one of its Deputy General Counsels will render an opinion on the legality of the Notes.
+Certain matters with respect to the Notes will be passed upon for the Issuer by Katten Muchin Rosenman LLP.
 Certain tax matters with respect to the Notes will be passed upon for the Issuer by Hunton & Williams LLP.